keegankelsey/stocks_web_scraping/README.md

 $ python scrape_stocks_eod_data.py NASDAQ
 ```

 The parser will iterate thru and grab all available stock data, starting with the letter, "A." A JSON object, one object per stock, will print to the terminal.
-For example, the first four objects from a particular day are listed here:
+For example, the first four objects the above code are listed here:
 ```
 {"Code": "AABA", "Name": "Altaba Inc", "High": "68.46", "Low": "67.46", "Close": "67.96", "Volume": "2,269,599", "exchange": "NASDAQ", "date": "09/28/18 14:25"}
 {"Code": "AAL", "Name": "American Airlines Gp", "High": "41.96", "Low": "40.70", "Close": "40.79", "Volume": "2,419,090", "exchange": "NASDAQ", "date": "09/28/18 14:25"}